 The Family Educational Rights and Privacy Act (FERPA) is a Federal law that protects the privacy of student education records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.
 FERPA gives parent/guardian(s) certain rights with respect to their children's education records.
 These rights transfer to the student when he or she reaches the age of 18 or attends a school beyond the high school level.
 Students to whom the rights have transferred are "eligible students." • Parent/guardian(s) or eligible students have the right to inspect and review the student's education records maintained by the school.
 Schools are not required to provide copies of records unless, for reasons such as great distance, it is impossible for parent/guardian(s) or eligible students to review records.

-charge a fee for copies.
+Schools may charge a fee for copies.

-• Parent/guardian(s) or eligible students have the right to request that the school correct records which they believe to be inaccurate or misleading.
+- Parent/guardian(s) or eligible students have the right to request that the school correct records which they believe to be inaccurate or misleading.
 If the school decides not to amend the record, the parent/guardian or eligible student then has the right to a formal hearing.
 After the hearing, if the school still decides not to amend the record, the parent/guardian or eligible student has the right to place a statement with the record setting forth his or her view about the contested information.
 Generally, schools must have written permission from the parent/guardian or eligible student in order to release any information from a student education record.
-However, FERPA allows schools to disclose those records, without consent, to the following parties or under the following conditions:

-- School officials with legitimate educational interest - Other schools to which a student is transferring - Specified officials for audit or evaluation purposes - Appropriate parties in connection with financial aid to a student - Organizations conducting certain studies for or on behalf of the school - Accrediting organizations - To comply with a judicial order or lawfully issued subpoena - Appropriate officials in cases of health and safety emergencies - State and local authorities, within a juvenile justice system, pursuant to specific State law must tell parent/guardian(s) and eligible students about directory information and allow parent/guardian(s) and eligible students a reasonable amount of time to request that the school not disclose directory information about them.
+However, FERPA allows schools to disclose those records, without consent, to the following parties or under the following conditions: - School officials with legitimate educational interest - Other schools to which a student is transferring - Specified officials for audit or evaluation purposes - Appropriate parties in connection with financial aid to a student - Organizations conducting certain studies for or on behalf of the school - Accrediting organizations - To comply with a judicial order or lawfully issued subpoena - Appropriate officials in cases of health and safety emergencies - State and local authorities, within a juvenile justice system, pursuant to specific State law - Schools may disclose, without consent, "directory" information, such as a student's name, address, telephone number, date and place of birth, honors and awards, and dates of attendance.
+However, schools must tell parent/guardian(s) and eligible students about directory information and allow parent/guardian(s) and eligible students a reasonable amount of time to request that the school not disclose directory information about them. - The Alabama School of Fine Arts will, when appropriate, notify colleges of any significant changes in the student's academic status or qualifications, including personal conduct record, between the time of application and graduation.
+This includes, but is not limited to, a significant drop in grades, violation of academic integrity, probation, suspension, and dismissal.
+ASFA can provide colleges to which a student applies with whatever information is requested regarding that student.